marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/NPC/Seni/Nomli.md

 [[- Brannon -/Groups/The Crew of the Kilfenora]]

 ### Notes
-Captain of [[- Aime -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
+Captain of [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
 Nomli was a privateer by trade and worked alongside his partner [[Herouk]].